European Students' Union

-The European Students' Union (ESU) is the umbrella organisation of 45 national unions of students from 40 countries, representing almost 20 million students.
+The European Students' Union (ESU) is the umbrella organisation of 43 national unions of students from 40 countries, representing almost 20 million students.
 A consultative member of the Bologna Process, ESU is also a full member of the European Youth Forum (YFJ).

 History

 On 17 October 1982, seven National Unions of Students (NUSes) from the United Kingdom, Sweden, Iceland, France, Denmark, Norway and Austria established the Western European Students Information Bureau (WESIB) at a gathering in Stockholm.
 In February 1990, WESIB dropped the "W" to become the European Student Information Bureau (ESIB) following the political upheaval in Europe at the time.
 In 1992 the name was changed yet again into the National Union of Students in Europe.
 This reflected the recognition of the changing mission of ESIB from being a pure information-sharing organisation into a political organisation that represented the views of students in European institutions.
 In May 2007, the current name, European Students' Union (ESU), was introduced.

 Over the years, the office of ESU has moved around Europe and was first hosted by the member NUSes.
 Following the establishment of WESIB in Stockholm, the office was based in the SFS Office in Sweden from 1982 until 1985, funded by a grant by the Swedish Government.
 By 1985 the grant was running low, and so NUS UK offered to host WESIB in their London headquarters.
-In 1988 the office moved to the ÖH offices in Vienna and remained there until 2000 when it was decided that for reasons of being near the European institutions, the office should move to Brussels and was hosted by VVS.
+In 1988, the office moved to the ÖH offices in Vienna and remained there until 2000 when it was decided that for reasons of being near the European institutions, the office should move to Brussels and was hosted by VVS.

 Structures

-The highest ESU structure is the Board Meeting, bringing together representatives from all the National Unions of Students it represents.
-The Board Meeting sets the organisation's policy direction and elects members to the executive committee to run the organisation.
+The highest ESU structure is the "board meeting", bringing together representatives from all the National Unions of Students it represents.
+The board meeting sets the organisation's policy direction and elects members to the executive committee to run the organisation.

 Executive committee

-The executive committee (EC) is elected for a one-year term at the annual Board Meeting by representatives of the member organisations, with each country (not organisation) given two votes.
+The executive committee (EC) is elected for a one-year term at the annual board meeting by representatives of the member organisations, with each country (not organisation) given two votes.
 The president and vice-presidents together make up the presidency of ESU, and are responsible for the day-to-day operations of the organisation along with the seven general members of the EC.

+As of 2025, the executive committee includes: